361 Spinject Review Facts

 The thick rubber outsole will protect anything from puncturing your underfoot, though I would keep it off the trails, even light trails.
 The shoe does pick up rocks in the grooves of the outsole which can cause some discomfort.
 However, the overall durability of the shoe is a testament to its protection as well.
 The cushioning, while not a marshmallow cushioning like some shoes, does absorb shock which is the main focus as far as protection when running on roads.

 This is definitely where this shoe shines.
 It is a very responsive shoe.
 The Qu!ck 4flex grooves on the outsole provide some flexibility while the blown rubber outsole gets some great traction to dig in and speed up fast.
 And while the midsole provides a good amount of energy return and bounce, it is a bit stiff, which maybe took away from its potential responsiveness.
 The flexibility did get a tiny bit better with after a few runs.
 The Spinject is a snappy, energetic shoe and the material of the midsole did give me that bounce to keep going.

 Coming in at around $100, this is a very affordable running shoe.
-While many companies are coming out with shoes that are $150, and more, it’s refreshing to see a running shoe that is a well-made, extremely durable and won’t cost you your first born.
+While many companies are coming out with shoes that are $150, and more, it’s refreshing to see a running shoe that is a well-made, extremely durable and budget-friendly too!

 As mentioned before, the rubber outsole with flex grooves does great on the roads and sidewalks.
 The bit of trail I did in these shoes, it just wasn’t quite as fun.
 (No one wants to pick rocks out of their shoes.
 Trust me.
 If you want to see it shine, especially in its responsiveness, keep it to the road.